jvalenzuela/atform/doc/source/gui.rst

 :ref:`version control system <vcs>`.
 In addition to a SHA1 or :literal:`draft`, this indicator will also show :literal:`No VCS` if version control is absent.

+ID Lock
+^^^^^^^

+The :guilabel:`ID Lock` indicator shows the state of the lock file discussed in :ref:`idlock`.
+This indicator will display :literal:`ok` if the existing tests are consistent with the lock file, or :literal:`stale` if the lock file needs to be updated as described in :ref:`idlock`.